Git Address and Authentication Instructions

 - Username: Always enter

-. - Password: Enter the access token you have created (equivalent to a password and supports permission configuration).
+cnb. - Password: Enter the access token you have created (supports permission configuration).

 For more usage details, please refer to: Access Token.